Want us to follow up? Fill the form

 While some reels are awesome, we wouldn’t put too much weight on them when evaluating a video production company’s capabilities and style.
 It’s more important to look at completed pieces rather than a series of shots gathered from a bunch of different videos.

-That being said, if the reel is special, meaning after you’ve seen a dozen or so one really sticks out, note it in the workbook.
+That being said, if the reel is special, meaning after you’ve seen a dozen or so one really sticks out, note it.
 A true standout piece does count for something.
 It demonstrates that the production company knows themselves and how to project a message.

 Testimonials